-Bartron Medical Imaging LLC has plans to bring a new medical imaging service to medical centers across the U.S. using software jointly developed with NASA and a data classification system
+Bartron Medical Imaging LLC has plans to bring a new medical imaging service to medical centers across the U.S. using software jointly developed with NASA and a data classification system from Kazeon Systems Inc.

 According to Bartron's president and CEO, Fitz Walker Jr., the company's Med- Seg application was developed using source code from a NASA earth science imaging program.
 The product has yet to be approved by the Food and Drug Administration (FDA) for use in medical practice.
 Walker said the company is currently in the final stages of submitting Med-Seg for that approval.

 Once approved, Med-Seg will draw images from medical centers using a server placed at each medical facility.
 The information fed into that server will then be processed using the imaging program at Bartron's data centers and sent back out again to the hospitals for diagnosis.
 Medical centers will have the option to store the data long term at Bartron's facilities as well, Walker said.